 They can be accessed for free here.
 You need to select which part of Norfolk you're interested in and then the year.
 Note however there is no index.

-They also have the registers for Cheshire from 1842 to 1900 which you can search by name, again for free.
+Registers for Cheshire from 1842 to 1900 which you can search by name, again for free.